Senior Resources » 7 Best Vacation Spots for Seniors with Limited Mobility in 2026

 Philadelphia, Pennsylvania

 The City of Brotherly Love is known for a lot of things.
-First, it’s the Mural Capital of the World, a great place for both artists and art lovers to pursue their passion.
+First, it’s the Mural Capital of the World.
 Second, it’s home to the famous “Rocky Statue”, created for the movie Rocky III.
-And, of course, it’s where the United States of America was born, right within the walls of the aptly named Independence Hall.
+And, of course, it’s where the United States of America was born, right within the walls of the aptly named Independence Hall!

-Handicap-accessible hotels: Courtyard by Marriott Philadelphia City Avenue offers wheelchair-accessible parking and accommodations for individuals with disabilities, such as grab bars near the toilets, lever door handles, and transfer showers!
+Handicap-accessible hotels: Courtyard by Marriott Philadelphia City Avenue offers wheelchair-accessible parking and accommodations for older adults with limited mobility.

 Daytona Beach, Florida

-Once the carrier of the title “The World’s Most Famous Beach”, Daytona Beach is still a perennial tourist draw, thanks to its hard-packed sand beaches, racing roots, and temperate weather.
-It has an eclectic mixture of new and old attractions: the Daytona International Speedway, museums, and outlet malls.
+Once the carrier of the title “The World’s Most Famous Beach”, Daytona Beach is still a huge tourist draw, thanks to its white-sand beaches, racing roots, and great weather that earned Florida its state nickname.

 Why you’ll love it: The Daytona International Speedway is accessible to visitors of all ages and mobility levels!
-Additionally, it boasts plenty of accessible, wheelchair-friendly places to explore, including the Daytona Beach Boardwalk and the Manatee Island Loop.
-Of course, if looking for souvenirs is one of your favorite vacation activities, you can shop to your heart’s content at the accessible Ocean Walk Shoppes.
+The Daytona Beach Boardwalk and the Manatee Island Loop are also wheelchair-friendly.
+If looking for souvenirs is one of your favorite vacation pastimes, you can shop to your heart’s content at the accessible Ocean Walk Shoppes.

-Handicap-accessible hotels: The Max Beach Resort is a beachfront hotel that offers beautiful views and accessibility.
-Meanwhile, the Fairfield Inn & Suites is located conveniently close to both the beaches and downtown attractions.
-It also has free parking!
+Handicap-accessible hotels: The Max Beach Resort is a beachfront hotel with beautiful views and accessibility.
+Meanwhile, the Fairfield Inn & Suites is conveniently close to both the beaches and downtown attractions.
+It also has FREE parking!

 Atlanta, Georgia

 Actor Brian Tyree Henry once said, “Atlanta has become and has always been a place where you create your own universe.”
-This capital city is teeming with fun attractions, historic sites, and a thriving art culture.
-Both vibrant and unforgettable, it’s a wonderful place to visit year-round!
+We don’t know about you, but that sounds like a perfect vacation destination to us!
+This capital city has plenty of entertainment options for tourists of all ages and mobility levels.

-Why you’ll love it: Atlanta offers plenty of entertainment options for seniors who are disabled or who have low mobility.
-First, the Atlanta Zoo is wheelchair and handicap-accessible.
-Centennial Olympic Park, which was built for the 1996 Olympic Games, is wheelchair-accessible and has ADA-compliant restrooms.
+Why you’ll love it: The Atlanta Zoo is both wheelchair and handicap-accessible.
+The same goes for the Centennial Olympic Park, which also has ADA-compliant restrooms.
 The gondolas at the Skyview Ferris Wheel are also wheelchair-friendly!
-Coca-Cola lovers won’t want to miss a tour through the World of Coca-Cola, a museum that showcases the history and development of the soft drink we all know and (for most of us) love.
-If theater is more your thing, you’ll want to check out the Fox Theatre, where you can take in a ballet, concert, or film in a comfortable, wheelchair-accessible seat.
+Coca-Cola lovers won’t want to miss a tour through the World of Coca-Cola, a museum dedicated to America’s most popular soft drink!
+If theater is more your thing, you’ll want to check out the Fox Theatre, where you can enjoy a ballet, concert, or movie in a comfortable, wheelchair-accessible seat.

-Handicap-accessible hotels: Embassy Suites By Hilton offers four-star accommodations with accessibility.
-Meanwhile, the AC Hotel not only boasts handicap-friendly rooms, but it also has a buffet and full continental breakfast!
+Handicap-accessible hotels: Embassy Suites By Hilton has four-star accommodations and accessibility.
+Meanwhile, the AC Hotel not only boasts handicap-friendly rooms, but it also has a buffet and a full continental breakfast!

 Popular Articles About Travel